10 Things to Know Before Shipping a Car

 6. Be aware of insurance policies

 It is always best to have your transporter provide a Certificate of Insurance.
 This certificate should include coverage amounts for liability, workers comp, cargo limits, and deductible if applicable.
 Typically broker companies do not carry their own insurances; only the brokerage bond.
-At Intercity Lines, we have $2,000,000 worth of cargo insurance.
+At Intercity Lines, we have $2,000,000 worth of cargo insurance that covers our enclosed transport.

 7. Make your scheduling needs known